3J6Sarvesh9/Virtual_Hand_Cricket/README.md

 ***Steps For Playing The Game***

 ***Step 1***
-Click on the 'VirtualHandCricket.zip' file and download it
+Click on the 'VirtualHandCricket.zip' file and 'jdk-23_windows-x64_bin' and download it

 ***Step 2***
 Extract the file in any directory